deanturpin/ci/readme.md

 ```

 # Clang format on pre-commit
-Global configuration to run clang-format on all C++ files as they are pushed to
+I use a global git configuration that runs clang-format on all C++ files as they are pushed to the server.
-the server.
 See [githooks](https://github.com/deanturpin/githooks).
-Consistency
-is the main thing and when you change your mind you can just run it over the
-code again.
+I've changed my mind about coding standards many times over the years, next time I can just create a new format configuration and run it over my code.
+This also avoids you having to spend time pondering how to format bracket-heavy features like lambdas and initialiser lists.

 ```bash
 for file in $(git diff-index --cached --name-only HEAD); do